Find local breaking news, and the latest stories on sports and entertainment for Temecula, Murrieta, Wildomar, Menifee, Lake Elsinore, and Southwest Riverside County

 Two southwestern nonprofit groups that help at-risk children and teens keep away from drugs and crime will be receiving a portion…

-RIVERSIDE – Multiple roads were closed throughout Riverside County today…
+RIVERSIDE – More than two-dozen roads were closed throughout Riverside…

+The Menifee Valley Chapter of the Independent Pool and Spa Service Association donates to the Helping Other People in Elsinore food bank